 So, which Trek Verve bike is the best?

 I believe the Trek Verve 2 provides the best value for the money.
-This is due to its use of hydraulic disc brakes and its lighter than Verve 1 and 3.
+This is due to its use of hydraulic disc brakes and its being lighter than the Verve 1 and 3.
 You can also easily replace the grips for a more comfortable ride for just a few bucks, and the tubeless wheels on the Verve 3 may not be worth the extra money.